132nd-vWing/TRMA-Brief/PAGES/Carrier.md

 **Recovery Window (minute past the hour)**
 - The carrier will be upwind and on course from window open to window close.
-  - 30 - window opens, carrier configured for recovery.
+  - :30 - window opens, carrier configured for recovery.
 Broadcasted to CCA at minute 20.
-  - 55 - window closes.
-Briadcasted to CCA at close.
+  - :55 - window closes.
+Broadcasted to CCA at close.
 - The carrier will remain on BRC for a further 2 minutes before its turn downwind.
 - Recovery lighting including IFLOLS will only be on during the recovery window.

 **Recovery Tanker**
 - A recovery tanker will be launched when the recovery window opens.
 This will air launch to avoid deck crew conflict.
-The training tanker will remain indefinately.
+The recovery tanker will remain airborne indefinately.

 ## Case II/III Marshal Stack
 *(F10 Options > Carrier Control > Marshal Options)*

-- This replaces the DCS ATC system and is used during CASE II/III operations when no controller is present, this is because ATC is based on game time and UTC which creates confusion.
+- This replaces the DCS ATC system and is used during CASE II/III operations when no controller is present, this is because ATC is based on game time and not UTC which creates confusion.

 **The Marshal Stack**
 - Radials are offset from final bearing reciprocal.
-0, +/-15 +/-30
+0, +/-15, +/-30
 - Each radial has 4 slots 6/21, 7/22, 8/23, 9/24.
+- The stack supports 20 slots.
 - Slots assignments are fixed once assigned.
 - Slots are released 3 minutes after a successful approach.
 - The queue can be joined between :00 and :45. (:45 is the last possible queue entry for a current window.)